Hummingbirds Attract Mates By ‘Singing’ With Tail-Feathers, Performing Sideways Dives

 — The Atlantic (@TheAtlantic) April 12, 2018

 The researchers were able to make those observations about male Costa’s hummingbirds and their mating techniques with the help of an acoustic camera.
-Their methodologies also involved reading up on the different ways that hummingbird noises influence their speed and trajectory, and studying the birds’ movements by performing wind tunnel experiments.
+Their methodologies also involved reading up on the different ways that hummingbird noises influence their speed and trajectory and studying the birds’ movements by performing wind tunnel experiments.
 According to the researchers, the main takeaway from these experiments was that it was hard to use the sounds Costa’s hummingbirds produce to predict the speed of their dives.

 “Once I realized it wasn’t trivial for a scientist to measure, I realized it wouldn’t be trivial for a female to measure either,” said Clark.